davidwickman/Sponsors-Carousel/readme.txt

 * 2.00: New functionality:open link in new window and autoscroll (Thanks for <a href="http://wordpress.org/support/topic/plugin-sponsors-carousel-another-patch-new-window-and-auto-scroll">elija</a> ).
 * 2.01: i18n update
 * 2.02: Continuous Mode (Thanks for Sebastián Valerio G.)
+* 2.03: Fixed issue with Add Media Button and formatted the Options page to mimic a native Wordpress plugin (Thanks to @davidwickman)